pushyamig/udp/README.md

 Use of JSON-LD `@id` and `@type` keywords as property names have also been deprecated in favor of `id` and `type` with aliases provided in the JSON-LD context.
 Terms defined in the JSON-LD context (e.g., "MediaEvent", "Person", "Paused") can also be used as values in place of their IRIs.
 These changes better reflect JSON-LD community practices.

+Some properties that contain objects may have those objects coerced down to an IRI, which is the value of their `id` property.
+This is usually done after the object has been defined earlier in the event or if the object has been "described" to the endpoint at some earlier time.
+In the example below, the `actor` property is an example of this.

 #### Example: v1p0 MediaEvent
 ```json
 {